AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 ##Demo

 This plugin has a `demo` project bundled with it.
-To give it a try without creating a fresh project, execute the following with the **plugin directory** as the **current working directory**:
+To give it a try , clone this repo and from root a.e. `react-native-appsflyer` execute the following:

 ```sh
 npm run setup